ElLorans/Best-MTG-Deck/README.md

 ![Decks](https://imgur.com/vHbLq3s)

 [Magic: The Gathering](https://en.wikipedia.org/wiki/Magic:_The_Gathering), often shortened to "MTG" is a highly popular trading card game.
-Since competitive decks are usually fairly stock lists of expensive cards, players need to know how much they need to spend to purchase a competitive deck considering the cards already in their collection.
+Since competitive decks are usually stock lists of expensive cards (€ 150 onwards) that change once every 3-12 months, players need to know how much they need to spend to purchase a competitive deck considering the cards already in their collection.
 Best-MTG-Deck is a user friendly solution to this need: you only need to insert your collection of MTG cards (e.g.: 4 Tarmogoyf) to obtain a lot of useful information.